kowainik/relude/README.md

    Customize the module for your needs.

-This is a very convenient way to add a custom prelude to your project because you don't need to import module manually inside each file and enable the `NoImplicitPrelude` extension.
+This is a very convenient way to add a custom prelude to your project because you don't need to import the module manually inside each file and enable the `NoImplicitPrelude` extension.

 ### NoImplicitPrelude